Hyperspace Selections Avoiding Points: Introduction

 It was shown in \cite[Proposition 5.1]{MR3712970} that if $X$ is a connected space and $\mathscr{F}(Z)$ has a continuous selection for every connected subset $Z\subset X$ with $|X\setminus Z|\leq 1$, then $X$ is compact and orderable.
 However, this selection property includes the special case of $Z=X$, i.e.\ that $\mathscr{F}(X)$ itself has a continuous selection.
 Here, we are going to show that this result is valid without explicitly requiring that $\mathscr{F}(X)$ has a continuous selection, see Theorem \ref{theorem-Sel-Cyclic-v2:1}.
 Based on this, we will obtain the following characterisation of connected compact orderable spaces.

 \begin{theorem} A connected space $X$ is compact and orderable if and only if $\sel[\mathscr{F}(X\setminus \{p\})]\neq \emptyset$, for each $p\in X$. \end{theorem}

 Regarding the proper place of Theorem \ref{theorem-sa_points-v10:1}, let us explicitly remark that if $X$ is a space such that $\mathscr{F}(Z)$ has a continuous selection for every $Z\subset X$ with $|X\setminus Z| \leq 2$, then $X$ is totally disconnected \cite[Corollary 5.3]{MR3712970}.
 On the other hand, the hypothesis in Theorem \ref{theorem-sa_points-v10:1} that $X$ is connected is essential to conclude that it is compact.
-In fact, we will obtain a natural generalisation of the aforementioned result of \cite{MR3712970}, see Theorem \ref{theorem-Sel-Cyclic-v7:1} and Corollary \ref{corollary-Sel-Cyclic-v12:1}, which shows that the hyperspace selection property in Theorem \ref{theorem-sa_points-v10:1} is possessed by a natural class of non-compact totally disconnected spaces.
+In fact, we will obtain a natural generalisation of the aforementioned result of \cite{MR3712970} showing that the hyperspace selection property in Theorem \ref{theorem-sa_points-v10:1} is possessed by a natural class of non-compact totally disconnected spaces, see Theorem \ref{theorem-Sel-Cyclic-v7:1} and Corollary \ref{corollary-Sel-Cyclic-v12:1}.

 Let $\mathscr{F}_2(X)=\{S\in \mathscr{F}(X): |S|\leq 2\}$.
 A selection $f:\mathscr{F}_2(X)\to X$ is commonly called a \emph{weak selection} for $X$, see the next section for a brief review of such selections.
 Theorem \ref{theorem-sa_points-v10:1} is not valid in the setting of continuous weak selections.
 In this case, the property is characterising another class of connected spaces which constitutes the second main result of this paper.
 In order to state it, we briefly recall some terminology.
 A ternary relation $\mathbf{C}\subset X^3$ on a set $X$ is called a \emph{cyclic} (or \emph{circular}) \emph{order} on $X$, see Huntington \cite{zbMATH02612155,zbMATH02595096} and \v{C}ech \cite{cech:66}, if the following conditions are satisfied: